 The Silk Road is undoubtedly one of the most significant trade routes in history.
 At its peak, the network stretched from China right across to the Mediterranean, and connected people from different civilisations, religions and cultures through the trade of goods and ideas.
-Today, many of the great Silk Road cities remain scattered across central Asia – here are our top five sights from within the region.
+Today, many of the great Silk Road cities remain scattered across the region and are home to some of the most impressive feats of architecture in the world.

 Tash Rabat, Kyrgyzstan